wandb/docs/docs/guides/registry/create_collection.md

 Before you link to a collection, inspect the artifact type that the collection accepts.
 You can inspect the artifact types that collection accepts programmatically with the W&B Python SDK or interactively with the W&B App

 :::info
-You will receive an error message if you try to create link an artifact to a collection that does not accept that artifact type.
+An error message appears if you try to create link an artifact to a collection that does not accept that artifact type.
 :::

 <Tabs